g-orgo/Django-CRUD-with-VUEJS/readme.md

 router = routers.DefaultRouter()

-router.register(r'garages', GarageViewSet)
+router.register(r'<API_ENDPOINT>', GarageViewSet)
 ```

-and at this point you should declare your api endpoint, it will make your URL look similar to `site.com/api/<SOMETHING>`.
+and at this point you should declare your api endpoint, it will make your URL look similar to `site.com/api/<API_ENDPOINT>`.

 `<YOUR_PROJECT>/<YOUR_PROJECT>/urls.py`